Djangoum/DotNetAvroSerializer/README.md

 Dotnet AvroSerializer is a cutting-edge Avro serialization library for .NET, driven by the power of source generators.
 Please note that this library is currently under active development and is not yet published.

+> [!WARNING]
+> As of now, the library exclusively offers serialization capabilities and does not support deserialization.
+We are actively working on expanding its functionality to cover deserialization as well.

 ## How Dotnet Avro Serializer Works

 Install both serializer and generator package.